bayramakdeniz/Finemap-MiXeR/README.md

 Download the compiled application of our Finemap-MiXeR tool from here [here](https://drive.google.com/file/d/1SoLpSclxm5NsGSEz2nWfN0CawuicWid7/view?usp=sharing).

 ## Step 3.
-Prepare z scores as a vector in .mat format (glmt.mat) and also A matrix (a.mat)
+Prepare z scores as a vector in .mat format (glmt.mat) and also A matrix (a.mat).
+For R users to create .mat files see [here](https://www.rdocumentation.org/packages/R.matlab/versions/3.7.0/topics/writeMat)

 ## Step 4